xprova/xprova-website/src/overview.md

 #### How does it work?

-The netlist transformation applied by xprova consists of two steps:
+The netlist transformation applied by Xprova consists of two steps:

 1. **Flip-flops are replaced with models** that can simulate (a) setup/hold time violations, (b) non-deterministic inputs/outputs and (c) prolonged clk-